LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 The main weakness of these models is their training dataset.
 First, Supervised Learning requires high-quality annotated datasets.
 Sadly for us, these datasets are expensive to scale.
 Second, these datasets often lack diversity and are not representative of real-life.
 This leads to poor features for out-of-domain (OOD) images.

 Hopefully, this challenge is similar to the one faced with embedding models a few years ago in NLP.
-Researchers showed that we could leverage the knowledge of huge datasets, thus bypassing the need for annotation.
+Researchers showed that we could leverage the knowledge of huge datasets with no labels, thus bypassing the need for annotation.
 They also discovered that the Transformers architecture performance scaled gracefully with the dataset and model sizes.

 > Can we leverage these techniques to train a BERT-like embedding model for images?